freddylinn/Fourdle/README.md

 ## Summary

-Fourdle is a terminal-based game written in C++ based on the popular game "Wordle".
+**Fourdle** is a terminal-based game written in C++ based on the popular game "Wordle".
 The difference between the two is that "Wordle" gives you 6 attempts to guess a 5 letter word, and in Fourdle you get 7 attempts to guess a 4 letter word.

 ## How to Play

 1. Open a terminal
-2. Navigate to the directory that the Fourdle folder is in using the 'cd' command
+2. Navigate to the directory that the Fourdle folder is in using the `cd` command
-3. Enter './playFourdle' into the terminal
+3. Enter `./playFourdle` into the terminal

 ## Game Rules